OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - armeabi-v7a: This ABI extends armeabi to include several CPU instruction set extensions.
 - arm64-v8a: ABI for ARMv8-based CPUs that support AArch64, the new 64-bit ARM architecture.

 Most disassemblers can handle any of those architectures.
-Below, we'll be viewing the <code>armeabi-v7a</code> version in IDA Pro.
-It is in <code>lib/armeabi-v7a/libnative-lib.so</code>.
+Below, we'll be viewing the `armeabi-v7a` version in IDA Pro.
+It is in `lib/armeabi-v7a/libnative-lib.so`.
 If you don't own an IDA Pro license, you can do the same thing with the demo or evaluation version available on the Hex-Rays website.

 Open the file in IDA Pro.
 In the "Load new file" dialog, choose "ELF for ARM (Shared Object)" as the file type (IDA should detect this automatically), and "ARM Little-Endian" as the processor type.

 <img src="Images/Chapters/0x05c/IDA_open_file.jpg" width="700px" />

-Once the file is open, click into the "Functions" window on the left and press <code>Alt+t</code> to open the search dialog.
+Once the file is open, click into the "Functions" window on the left and press `Alt+t` to open the search dialog.
 Enter "java" and hit enter.
-This should highlight the <code>Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI</code> function.
+This should highlight the `Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI` function.
 Double-click the function to jump to its address in the disassembly Window.
 "Ida View-A" should now show the disassembly of the function.

 <img src="Images/Chapters/0x05c/helloworld_stringfromjni.jpg" width="700px" />